dwnhgyl/LegendaryRL/World Reference Files/perks&&powers.md

 **River’s Current**: The base speed bonus from sprinting is increased (20->30).
 Sprinting is not unstealthy (Same hide/sneak malus as normal movement).
 Sprinting grants a dodge bonus for its duration.
 You suffer only 3 stacks of fatigue for each 5 rounds spent sprinting.

 ## *Feats*
 **Charge**: When moving while sprinting, you gain stacks of a buff which increases the damage modifier of the next melee attack you make.
 An attack benefiting from any number of these stacks increases its Cleave value by 1.
 You can accrue a number of these stacks up to your Valor.
 While fatigued, you do not take penalties to your combat stats.

+**Disarm**: Unlocks a normal attack and a critical attack.
+The normal attack has a 20% damage modifier, but applies the "Disarmed" debuff to any armed enemy it hits.
+The critical attack has a 100% damage modifier, and applies the "Severed Arm" debuff to enemies it hits.

 **Battle Stamina**: Whenever you kill an enemy with a weapon attack, heal HP equal to 4 plus the enemy's tier, times the enemy's tier, plus 1.
 So for tiers 0, 1, 2, and 3, that's 1, 6, 13, and 22.